 What can the Keto Diet do?

-Many people start out on the Keto Diet in order to lose weight.
-Studies such as this one by Westman et al. have found that this diet is much better for weight loss than a low-fat diet.
+Many people start out on the Keto Diet in order to burn fat.
+Studies such as this one by Westman et al. have found that this diet is much better for creating balance than a low-fat diet.
 It’s also easier to maintain because foods included in this diet are very filling, meaning you don’t have to bother counting calories and worrying about going hungry.
 This is partly due to increased protein intake.

 What is cannabidiol, and how does it fit into the keto diet?

 Cannabidiol (CBD) is a compound found in the Cannabis sativa plant.
-It is becoming widely researched for purported health benefits, having been confirmed by the World Health Organization to be safe and well-tolerated in most humans, as well as being non-addictive since it has no psychoactive properties.
+It is becoming widely researched, having been confirmed by the World Health Organization to be safe and well-tolerated in most humans, as well as having no intoxicating properties (i.e. it won’t get you high.)

-There is plenty of research surrounding CBD and its potential to treat the symptoms of various conditions, ranging from depression to epilepsy.
+There is plenty of research surrounding CBD and its potential for creating a more balanced you.

-Since CBD and keto are used to treat many of the same condition, it stands to reason that they should be able to work synergistically to accelerate the healing process.
+Since CBD and keto are sometimes adapted for similar purposes, it stands to reason that they should be able to work synergistically.
 Is this true?

-With studies proving the effectiveness of keto and those testifying to the positive effects of CBD, it seems that combining the two is the best way to become a healthier, leaner you.
-Any hemp products, including CBD hemp oil, includes fatty acids, omega-3, and proteins, which fits very neatly into the Keto Diet.
+With studies proving the effectiveness of keto and those testifying to the positive impacts of CBD, it seems that combining the two is the best way to become a more balanced, leaner you.
+Any hemp products, including CBD hemp oil, include fatty acids, omega-3, and proteins, which fits very neatly into the Keto Diet.

 On top of that, CBD has been shown to help the body maintain homeostasis by interacting with a biological network called the endocannabinoid system (ECS).
 By helping you stay in balance, you can achieve better results on the Keto Diet.
 Let’s look at how this works in more detail.